-Still, the investigation of the pattern of interaction between the learning and the teaching showed that those that learned as well as taught believe more that the use of games in learning enables the practice of both higher and lower order thinking skills more than the pre-service teachers in the other groups (learned but did not teach, did not learn and didn’t teach, didn’t learn but taught).
+Nevertheless, the investigation of the pattern of interaction between learning and teaching revealed that those who both learned and taught believe more strongly that the use of games in learning develops higher and lower order thinking skills more than the pre-service teachers in the other groups (i.e., learned but did not teach, neither learned nor taught, did not learn but taught).

-In other words, if we want the pre-service teachers to believe that digital games develop higher order thinking it is important that they both learn and experience using the games while teaching their subject matter.
-For this finding, there is corroboration to the findings of relevant research (Cohen, Misher-Tal, Liba, 2018; Deckard et al., 2013, Deater-Deckard, Yang & Chang, 2013).
+In other words, if we want the pre-service teachers to believe that digital games develop higher order thinking, it is important for them to learn how to incorporate games into teaching and to have the opportunity to practice applying that knowledge (Cohen, Misher-Tal, Liba, 2018; Deckard et al., 2013, Deater-Deckard, Yang & Chang, 2013).

-In summary, from the findings, we learn that it is important that pre-service teachers participate in training for how to educate utilizing digital games.
-The research indicates that it is preferable that all training include both the element of practice teaching using digital games within the course or the more general training.
-Likewise, it is suggested to those who organize courses for the training of pre-service teachers and those that are the decision-makers to investigate how pre-service teachers integrate digital games as a part of their practicum, and afterward as working teachers.
+In summary, the findings highlight the importance of pre-service teachers receiving training on how to incorporate digital games into their teaching practices.
+The findings further indicate that it is preferable for pre-service teachers to undergo both general and specific training on how to use digital games as an effective teaching tool.
+Likewise, we recommend that those who organize the training courses investigate how pre-service teachers integrate digital games as a part of their practicum, and afterward as working teachers.

 Limitations of the research

-In the present research, the pre-service teachers chose if to teach with digital games.
-Future research might investigate how much the choice to participate in training leads the pre-service teachers to a more positive attitude.
-An experimental research paradigm, where the participants are split into one of four groups may cause there to be a causative inference, deduction, or conclusion as regards the connection between the training of the pre-service teachers to their positions and orientation regarding the integration of digital games in instruction.
-In addition, it is preferable to investigate deeply the ways and consequences of using a constructivist approach for the development of games as a part of the learning process.
+In the present research, the pre-service teachers chose if they would teach with digital games.
+Future research should investigate the extent to which the choice to participate in training influences a more positive attitude among the pre-service teachers.
+An experimental research paradigm, wherein the participants are divided into four respective groups may result in a causative inference, deduction, or conclusion as regards the connection between the training of the pre-service teachers to their positions and orientation regarding the integration of digital games in instruction.
+In addition, it is preferable to investigate the ways and consequences of using a constructivist approach for the development of games as a part of the learning process in depth.

 References